 For the remainder of fiscal 2018, Cymat has expectations for a significant increase in revenues, with AlusionTM sales being the leading source for the revenue increase.
-Building upon the successful installations in the Mallorca Convention Center and the Milan Fondazione Prada Museum, architectural façade installations are expected to drive the rise in AlusionTM sales.
-For the second quarter of 2018, Cymat will continue to ship AlusionTM panels for the façade of an eight-story arts centre in New York.
-For the remainder of fiscal 2018, Cymat also has expectations for the order of AlusionTM panels to be installed in the façade of a high-rise residential building in the Netherlands, and additional exterior façade installations in North and South America.
-The significant increase in AlusionTM revenue is expected to occur in the last half of fiscal 2018.
+In the third quarter of 2018, Cymat expects to complete the shipment of AlusionTM panels for the façade of an eight-story arts centre in New York.
+As announced last month, Cymat expects to ship over 5,000 m2 of AlusionTM panels in the final half of this fiscal year for installation in the façade of a waterfront, high-rise residential building in the Netherlands.
+The order value for this Netherlands project is approximately \$CAD 1.25 million.